LudoScience

 • The "Game Library" from "Odyssud" culturel centre (France).
 Inside this cultural centre, I was involved in many cultural activities related to videogames, such as : setting up videogame creation contest, design of an "alternate reality game" , demonstration of Serious Games during a festival for young people, management of cultural events about videogames...

-• OKTAL, a private company specialized in the design of simulator suited for professionnal training.
-I was involved in the design "geDriver", a Serious Game to teach ecological driving habits.
+• OKTAL, a private company specialized in the design of simulator suited for professional training.
+I was involved in the design of "geDriver", a Serious Game to teach ecological driving habits.
 I also participated in a background analysis of the internal development tools.

 • SEM Constellation, who built an ecological town called "Andromède".
 I designed, developed and evaluated two Serious Games meant to present this new ecological town to local inhabitants.